Run Autonity Oracle Server

 prefixed adaptors in/plugins

 .
 Four crypto plugins are currently provided. - Simulator plugin: for simulated protocol asset (ATN, NTN, NTN-ATN) data.
-Used for testnet or local development purposes to provide ATN, NTN price data.
+Optionally used for testnet or local development purposes to provide a simulated ATN, NTN price data.
 See the

 simulator_plugin